zylx0532/pasztor.at/_posts/human-aspect-of-methodologies.md

 A good boss, scrum master or agile coach can do a lot to help the individual team members in this situations, making their voice heard.
 However, not like you might think.
 Imposing some rules on the discussions, such as everyone gets to talk for five minutes (yet more process) will not alleviate our fears.
-As much as my colleagues wouldn't think so, I absolutely *hate* speaking in a group if I'm not a 100% sure about what I'm saying.
+As much as my colleagues wouldn't think so, I *hate* speaking in a group if I'm not a 100% sure about what I'm saying.

 I'm much more comfortable discussing my opinions in private over a coffee.
 Yes, the coffee machine in the office can be a great project management tool.
 It is much easier to open up in a one on one conversation, trying to flesh out a